-U.S. Corporate Wellness Market Size and Growth 2025 to 2034
+U.S. Corporate Wellness Market Size, Forecast 2026 to 2035

-The U.S. corporate wellness market size was reached at USD 20.12 billion in 2024 and is expected to be worth around USD 41.16 billion by 2034, exhibiting at a compound annual growth rate (CAGR) of 7.41% over the forecast period 2025 to 2034.
+The U.S. corporate wellness market size was valued at USD 21.62 billion in 2025 and is expected to be worth around USD 43.81 billion by 2035, expanding at a compound annual growth rate (CAGR) of 7.32% over the forecast period from 2026 to 2035.

 The U.S. corporate wellness market is growing steadily, fueled by several important factors.
 One major driver is the rising prevalence of chronic health issues like obesity, diabetes, and heart disease, which have encouraged companies to adopt wellness programs to improve employee health and reduce healthcare expenses.
 Mental health awareness has also become a key focus, with many organizations offering support through counseling, stress management, and mindfulness programs.
 The adoption of digital tools such as mobile apps, fitness trackers, and virtual wellness platforms has made it easier for employers to implement, monitor, and personalize wellness programs, increasing participation and overall impact.